How to Check Amazon Price History: 3 Tools to Track Product Prices

 6. Review the data chart.
 The grey line indicates the price.
 Move your mouse over the graph to see the exact price for a specific date.

-• The product isn’t too competitive, as lots of price fluctuations often mean merchants are fighting for the lowest price.
+• The product isn’t too competitive.
+Numerous of price fluctuations often mean merchants are fighting for the lowest price.

-• The item sells well all year round.
-If you notice the price drops during certain times of the year it’s probably a seasonal product.
+• This item maintains steady sales throughout the year.
+If you observe price decreases during specific times of the year, it's probably a seasonal product.

 TRY FOR FREE